wp-plugins/wysija-newsletters/readme.txt

 == Changelog ==

+= 2.1.7 - 2012-11-09 =
+* added Wysija custom cron option in Advanced Settings as an alternative to wp-cron
+* fixed translation missing for "unsubscribe", "view in your browser" and "manage your subscription" links
+* fixed escaping quotes on subject in step 3 send preview
+* fixed wrong total of subscribers when sending
+* fixed bounced tab appearing empty for free users
+* fixed wrong selection in WordPress posts widget after a search (in visual editor)
+* fixed security issue with swf uploading module

 = 2.1.6 - 2012-11-04 =
-* added basic Custom Post Type support
+* added basic Custom Post Type support in WordPress post widget
-* added one Activation Email per List
+* added resend an Activation Email for another list even when already subscribed
 * added posts autoload on scroll when adding single post in newsletter visual editor
 * fixed PHP Notice: step2 of newsletter creation
 * fixed PHP Notice: on debug class